Ashuj56/Hotel-Management-System/README.md

 **Hotel Management System**

 A Hotel Management System developed using Java AWT (Abstract Window Toolkit) to simplify the management of hotel operations.
 This application allows hotel staff to manage bookings, check-in/check-out processes, room availability, and more.
 The system is designed to provide an intuitive user interface with basic functionalities for hotel management.

-Features
+**Features**

-Room Management: Add, update, and delete room details.
+1.Room Management: Add, update, and delete room details.

-Booking Management: Book rooms for customers with options for check-in and check-out.
+2.Booking Management: Book rooms for customers with options for check-in and check-out.

-Customer Information: Manage customer details for smooth operations.
+3.Customer Information: Manage customer details for smooth operations.

-Billing: Generate bills for customer stays.
+4.Billing: Generate bills for customer stays.

-Search Functionality: Easily search for rooms based on availability and customer details.
+5.Search Functionality: Easily search for rooms based on availability and customer details.

-User-Friendly Interface: Built using Java AWT, ensuring ease of use for hotel staff.
+6.User-Friendly Interface: Built using Java AWT, ensuring ease of use for hotel staff.

-Installation
+**Installation**

-Clone the repository to your local machine:
+1.Clone the repository to your local machine:

 bash
 Copy